-Fast forward a year and we’re realising the vision of Simple Truth in turning the marina market on its head and transforming each boatfolk marina into a destination.
+Fast forward a year and we’re realising the vision of Simple Truth in helping boatfolk to turn the marina market on its head and transform each boatfolk marina into a destination.
 With a business tilt towards lifestyle, energy, disruption and fun, the brand is going from strength to strength.
 Digital-first marketing campaigns and sub-brands expanding into sustainability and youth engagement are shaping boatfolk as a major disruptor in the marina sector and leading the way for the next generation to gain access to the water and have fun afloat, without the stigma that’s so often associated with boating.

 Watch this space for even more to come…

 Taking two sites as the base for the scheme, we completed a full audit, establishing wayfinding and the function of each sign.
 A system was developed, looking at breaking down each sign into either Directional, Informative or Fun.
 This system was then rolled out across the 11 marinas with multiple suppliers in tow.

 Taking the direction established by Simple Truth, we illustrated 11 town maps, establishing the character of each destination.

 From branding a boat hoist to a car park pass, and everything in between, it’s been exciting to see the brand come to life in printed form.

 Social assets are used to cut through the noise and get noticed, reinforcing all things boatfolk with friendly messaging and playful calls to action.